"Data type" is what we use to categorize data based on the kind of information that it covers and the way the data are collected.

 Data from a system to monitor vital events and migration in a specific population over time (generally subnational).
 Differs from vital registration in that it may include other data points or data collection methods such as surveys.

-Data from a centralized source that gathers information on patients with a specific diagnosis, condition or procedure – a specific type of administrative record.
+Data from a centralized source that gathers information on patients with a specific diagnosis, condition or procedure.
+Examples include cancer, renal, stroke, and congenital anomalies registries.

 Standalone estimates that may be the underlying datasets from a publication or that may have been created for their own sake.
 Includes IHME results.
 Unlike reports, estimates contain little or no narrative.